PAULA MACKLIN CREASY ACUPUNCTURE

 Are there any side effects?

 Occasionally a small bruise can appear at a needle site.
-Sometimes people can feel dizzy or tired after a treatment but this passes quickly.
+Sometimes people can feel lightheaded or tired after a treatment but this passes quickly.

 Anxiety